 Writing Resolutions and Constitutional Amendments

-Even if you are not able to attend Convention, you can still submit a resolution to be considered by the Convention delegates.
+Even if you are not able to attend Convention, you can still submit a resolution or constitutional amendment to be considered by the Convention delegates.

-You must have an action you want to be considered connected to your idea and you must provide a rationale (usually in the form of “whereas” to explain why we need the change.)
+You must have an action you want considered connected to your idea and you must provide a rationale (usually in the form of “whereas” to explain why we need the change.)